lofructose/JavaTime/README.md

 Challenge:
 ```
-For a given input array of numbers, find the two that result in the largest product.
+For a given input array of positive numbers, find the two that result in the largest product.
 The output should include the two numbers in the array along with their product.
 ```
+Note: Does not account for negatives.
+Planning on adding this functionality as a seperate challenge.

 ## Rev.java
 Status: ✅ 06/21/22